qalle2/nes-disasm/README.md

     * `code1`, `code2`, &hellip;: other code (never accessed with JSR, but accessed at least once with JMP absolute or a branch instruction)
     * `+`, `-`, &hellip;: anonymous code labels (only accessed with nearby JMP absolute or branch instructions, with no other labels in between)
     * `data1`, `data2`, &hellip;: data (never accessed with JSR, JMP absolute or a branch instruction)
+* Limited support for FCEUX code/data log files (`.cdl`): if a PRG ROM byte has been flagged as data and not code in the CDL file (CDL byte `0bxxxxxx10`), that PRG ROM byte will always be disassembled as data.

 ## Command line arguments
 ```